Roman naming conventions: Cognomen

-Although the nomen was a required element of Roman nomenclature down to the end of the western empire, its usefulness as a distinguishing name declined throughout imperial times, as an increasingly large portion of the population bore nomina such as Flavius or Aurelius, which had been granted en masse to newly enfranchised citizens.
-As a result, by the third century the cognomen became the most important element of the Roman name, and frequently the only one that was useful for distinguishing between individuals.
+Although the nomen was a required element of Roman nomenclature down to the end of the western empire, its usefulness as a distinguishing name declined throughout imperial times, as an increasingly large portion of the population bore nomina such as Flavius or Aurelius, which had been granted en masse by the seated emperor (legally, the presiding magistrate for the new citizens' pro-forma adoptions) to newly enfranchised citizens.
+As a result, by the 3rd century the cognomen became the most important element of the Roman name, and frequently the only one that had any practical use for distinguishing between individuals.
 In the later empire, the proliferation of cognomina was such that the full nomenclature of most individuals was not recorded, and in many cases the only names surviving in extant records are cognomina.

-By the sixth century, traditional Roman cognomina were frequently prefixed by a series of names with Christian religious significance.
-As Roman institutions vanished, and the distinction between nomen and cognomen ceased to have any practical importance, the complex system of cognomina that developed under the later empire faded away.
-The people of the western empire reverted to single names, which were indistinguishable from the cognomina that they replaced; many former praenomina and nomina also survived in this way.
+By the 6th century, traditional Roman cognomina were frequently prefixed by a series of names with Christian religious significance.
+As Roman electoral and ceremonial institutions vanished, and the distinction between nomen and cognomen ceased to have any practical importance, the complicated system of cognomina that developed under the late empire faded away.
+The people of the western empire reverted to single names, which were indistinguishable from the cognomina that they replaced; many former praenomina and nomina also persisted in this way.

 Agnomen

 The proliferation of cognomina in the later centuries of the Empire led some grammarians to classify certain types as agnomina.
-This class included two main types of cognomen: the cognomen ex virtute, and cognomina that were derived from nomina, to indicate the parentage of Romans who had been adopted from one gens into another.
+This class included two main types of cognomen: the cognomen ex virtute, and cognomina that were derived from nomina, to indicate the parentage of Romans who had been adopted out of one gens into another.
 Although these names had existed throughout Roman history, it was only in this late period that they were distinguished from other cognomina.

 Cognomina ex virtute

 The cognomen ex virtute was a surname derived from some virtuous or heroic episode attributed to the bearer.
-Roman history is filled with individuals who obtained cognomina as a result of their exploits: Aulus Postumius Albus Regillensis, who commanded the Roman army at the Battle of Lake Regillus; Gaius Marcius Coriolanus, who captured the city of Corioli; Marcus Valerius Corvus, who defeated a giant Gaul in single combat, aided by a raven; Titus Manlius Torquatus, who likewise defeated a Gaulish giant, and took his name from the torque that he claimed as a prize; Publius Cornelius Scipio Africanus, who carried the Second Punic War to Africa, and defeated Hannibal.
-The examples most often described in scholarship on the subject regarding this class of cognomen come from the period of the Republic, centuries before the concept of the agnomen was formulated.
+Roman history is filled with individuals who obtained cognomina as a result of their exploits: Aulus Postumius Albus Regillensis, who commanded the Roman army at the Battle of Lake Regillus; Gaius Marcius Coriolanus, who captured the city of Corioli; Marcus Valerius Corvus, who defeated a giant Gaul in single combat, aided by a raven (Corvinus); Titus Manlius Torquatus, who likewise defeated a Gaulish giant, and took his name from the torque that he claimed as a prize; Publius Cornelius Scipio Africanus, who carried the Second Punic War to Africa, and defeated Hannibal.
+The examples most often described in scholarship on the subject regarding this class of cognomen come from the period of the Republic, centuries before the concept of the agnomen had been formed.